 Bristle type is chosen based on the desired end result and the materials used during production.

 Our superior line of polishing brushes contain the highest quality bristles known as “Chungking.”
-Favored by craftsmen and artisans around the world, Chungking brushes are tightly bound bristles that are mounted into the hardwood hubs to prevent splitting.
+Favored by craftsmen and artisans around the world, Chungking brushes are tightly bound bristles that are mounted into the hardwood hubs.
 They ensure a longer lifespan as well as a much higher quality polishing finish when all is said and done.

 Due to the rise in popularity, many fake duplicates have presented themselves over the years under a variety of different label names — including the Cocker-Weber brand itself.
 These fake brushes are often much lower in quality and construction — so much so that they often break after just one accelerated minute of wear (10,000 RPM at just 1-pound of pressure.)
 To make sure you’re getting the most out of your polishing brushes, make sure to contact Cocker-Weber directly!